GreenhouseMTU/greenhouse-project/README.md

 In this repository, files are configured to run **local (localhost)**.
 When deploying to the server, all occurrences of `localhost` were replaced with the IP of the virtual machine: `172.31.1.13`.

+Additionally, in the file backend/sensorCO2TempHumInt.py, the following line was updated to match the server's file system structure:

+cwd=r'd:\malea\Bureau\Clone\greenhouse-master\backend'

+was changed to:

+cwd='/home/greenlab/greenhouse-master/backend'

+to allow proper subprocess execution when running on the Linux-based VM.

 ## Usage

 -Access the web interface at http://localhost:8079